thestreamdigger/listenbrainz-moode-scrobbler/README.md

 ### Common Issues

 1. **Metadata file not updating:**
-   - Confirm moOde metadata file option is enabled.
+   - Confirm that moOde’s metadata file option is enabled.
-   - Check file permissions on `/var/local/www/currentsong.txt`.
+   - Check file permissions for `/var/local/www/currentsong.txt`.

-2. **Token validation fails:**
+2. **Token validation failure:**
    - Verify your ListenBrainz token.
    - Check your internet connection.

 3. **Scrobbles not appearing:**
-   - Verify minimum play time.
+   - Ensure the configured minimum play time is sufficient.
-   - Ensure metadata is complete.
+   - Verify that the track metadata is complete.

 ---

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU License.
+Refer to the [LICENSE](LICENSE) file for details.

-## Support

-For help:
-1. Check the **Troubleshooting** section.
-2. Review existing GitHub issues.
-3. Create a new issue with detailed information.